Best Master’s Degree Programs

 Master of Science in Data Science (MSDS)

-According to LinkedIn, which called data scientist data scientist “the most promising job of 2019,” data science employment figures showed a whopping “36 percent increase in job openings in the U.S. over the past year” — a truly astounding statistic, considering that the BLS classifies growth of just 14 percent or higher as being “much faster than average.”
-If your goal is to obtain an in-demand, highly sought-after degree that has a stellar growth outlook, the Master of Science in Data Science (MSDS) is difficult, and perhaps impossible, to beat.
+According to LinkedIn, which stated data scientist employment figures showed a whopping “36 percent increase in job openings in the U.S. over the past year” a truly astounding statistic, considering that the BLS classifies growth of just 14 percent or higher as being “much faster than average.”
+If your goal is to obtain an in-demand, highly sought-after degree that has a stellar growth outlook, the Master of Science in Data Science is difficult to beat.
+Data science is an appealing profession for another reason, too: the potential for high earnings.
+According to BLS statistics, data scientists enjoyed a mean annual wage of $112,910 in May 2025.
+In its roundup of the most promising jobs, LinkedIn reported a median base salary of $130,000.

 man sitting on couch smiling down thinking about the best masters degree programs